-A \emph{physical measure} is an invariant probability measure for which time averages exist and coincide with the space average, for a set of initial conditions with positive Lebesgue measure, i.e. in the weak$^*$ topology of convergence of probability measures we have
+A \emph{physical measure} is an invariant probability measure $\mu$ for which asymptotic time averages exist and coincide with the space average, for a set of initial conditions with positive Lebesgue measure, i.e. in the weak$^*$ topology of convergence of probability measures